kobake/filydoc/README.md

 Filydoc is a simple file document system as a web site.
 All you have to do for using is as follows.

-1. Download Filydoc
+1. Download Filydoc archive from http://filydoc.net/ .
-2. Editing .md files
+2. Edit .md files in data folder.
-3. Upload Filydoc to web server
+3. Upload Filydoc to web server.
+4. Set 777 writable permission to filydoc/tmp folder recursively.

 Requirements